Buttery, tender, and flaky, these chocolate chip buttermilk scones are a perfect cozy bake that feels special but is so simple to make!

 Step 2: In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and sugar until no lumps remain.

 Step 3: Add cubes of chilled butter and rub and crush them into the dry ingredients with either 2 forks, a pastry cutter, or your fingertips.
 This is called cutting the butter.
-Do this repeatedly till the mixture resembles small crumbles.
-Think: tiny bits of butter coated in flour, with some large pieces of butter peeking out here and there.
+Do this repeatedly till the mixture resembles bread crumbs.

 Step 4: By now, the buttermilk will be ready.
 Form a well in your dry ingredients and pour it in.
 With a fork, and using a circular motion, mix everything till you have a shaggy dough.